Middlebury station: History

-Middlebury's historic train station closed in 1953 when the Rutland Railroad discontinued passenger service to the town.
-The building is now private property and houses retail space.
+Passengers service to Middlebury on the Rutland and Burlington Railroad (later part of the Rutland Railroad) began in September 1849.
+A new station was built in 1891 after the former station burned.
+The station and 1870s-built freight house were moved to the east side of the tracks in 1912 to accommodate construction of the Seymour Street underpass.
+The Rutland Railroad ended passenger service in 1953; the station and freight house were converted for other use.

 Since 2014, Vermont Translines has run intercity motorcoach service from Albany to Burlington up the U.S. Route 7 corridor through Middlebury.
 The company later joined the Amtrak Thruway network, adding train connections at Albany–Rensselaer station.
 The Middlebury bus stop is located close to Davis Family Library at Middlebury College.

-Planning and construction
+Modern station

 In plans to build a new station, the Vermont Agency of Transportation (VTrans) assumed responsibility for constructing a 300-foot-long-by-12-foot-wide platform, 200-foot canopy, wheelchair lift, and lighting, while the town covered land acquisition, parking, access roads, landscaping, and amenities.
 A station house has not been planned.

 In April 2018, the Town of Middlebury hired the engineering firm VHB to study potential sites for a new train platform.
 By September 2018, VHB had presented four sites for public consideration.
 Middlebury eventually selected the cheapest and most popular option: a site across the tracks from the historic train station that required no additional property acquisition.

 In February 2021, VTrans announced that Kubricky Construction Corporation of Waterbury had been hired to build the platform and canopy, and that work would begin in the summer once the downtown bridge project was complete.
 Construction was well underway by July 2021, and was expected to be finished by August 31.
 The on-site inspector said the structure was built to last for 100 years.
 Workers discovered and removed old water and sewer pipes during the excavation.

 Once the platform was in place, the town hired Munson Earth Moving to construct parking facilities.
 The plan called for 17 parking spaces, though Middlebury's planning director said overflow parking might be needed if train ridership is high.
 The town also invested in new sidewalks, crosswalks, and curbing to better connect the station to Riverfront Park, Middlebury College, and downtown businesses.

 By November 2021, the station as a whole was said to be nearing completion.
 The total cost was estimated at $665,000, with VTrans paying $250,000 and Middlebury paying the rest.

 By April 2022, train service was announced to begin in July.
 The Vermont chapter of Operation Lifesaver worked to raise railroad safety awareness in Middlebury ahead of the station's opening.